melezhik/sparky/README.md

 \--------------------/                                             [ ssh host  ]
 ```

-By default job scenarios get executed _on the same machine you run Sparky at_, but you can change this to _any remote host_ setting Sparrowdo section in `sparky.yaml` file:
+By default job scenarios get executed _on the same machine you run Sparky at_,
+to run jobs on _remote host_ set sparrowdo section in `sparky.yaml` file:

 ```bash
 $ nano ~/.sparky/projects/teddy-bear-app/sparky.yaml
 ```

-And define worker configuration:

 ```yaml
 sparrowdo: